Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 41. ### Question41
 When should the Developers create their first automated build?

-- [ ] Just before the product is released.
+- [ ] Just before the Product is released.
 - [ ] Before writing the first line of code.
 - [ ] When the Product Owner asks for a build.
 - [ ] Just before the end of the Sprint.